lucasjullia/eljie_tech/privacy_en.md

-Below are the purposes and legal bases for the processing of the collected data, in the format "**Purpose:** Legal basis:" :
+Below are the purposes and legal bases for the processing of the collected data, in the format "**Purpose:** Legal basis" :

 * **User account creation and management:** Performance of the contract